-Kaitlin Descovich is an associate in Weil’s Public Company Advisory Group.
-She advises U.S. public companies and foreign private issuers on securities law issues, SEC disclosure, executive compensation, governance and compliance matters, including M&A and capital markets transactions.
+Kaitlin Descovich is an associate in Weil’s Public Company Advisory Group and is based in Washington, D.C.
+Ms. Descovich participates in advising U.S. public companies and foreign private issuers on securities law issues, SEC disclosure, executive compensation, governance and compliance matters, including M&A and capital markets transactions.
 Ms. Descovich was previously a member of the Firm’s Private Equity and Mergers & Acquisitions practice and worked on a variety of public and private transactions, as well as with private equity funds, in connection with acquisitions and divestitures.

-While a member of the Firm’s Private Equity and M&A practice, Ms. Descovich was part of the teams advising:
+Ms. Descovich has been part of the teams advising:

 - Eli Lilly and Company in its $5.4 billion acquisition of the animal health business of Novartis AG